richardgaywood/paydata.org/content/houserules/matrix/actions.md

 ### Spoof Command

 Spoofed commands are considered to have User level access, not Admin.

-What you can do with Spoof Command:
+This causes some limitations in what you can do with Spoof Command, such as:

 * Lock or unlock electronic doors and maglocks
 * Tell a camera to replay its last footage endlessly, creating a camera loop
 * Tell a drone to target a specific person, as long as that person is not specifically tagged as a friendly
 * Tell a drone to cease firing (although its controlling host or rigger will likely tell it to start again soon afterwards)

-What you cannot do with Spoof Command:
+But some things you cannot do with Spoof Command:

 * Interfere with cyberware - the neural interface used by cyberware overrides commands sent from the Matrix
 * Reboot, format, or shut down devices completely - these need Admin level access